GausAlMunirTushar/React_Core_Concepts_Practices/README.md

-# Getting Started with Create React App
+# Getting Started with React Core Concepts Practices and Simple Projects

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).